-Name(s) Ta Tax Dependent?
+Name(s) Tax Dependent?

-Partner: у es no

-Child: у es no

-Child: у es no

-Child: у es no

-Child: у es no
+Partner: †yes †no

+Child: †yes †no

 I understand that if I do not declare my same sex domestic partner and/or his or her children to be my tax dependent, I will be subject to all applicable federal, state, local and payroll taxes for his/her/their benefits, and that I may not use my Flexible Spending Account (FSA) for their unreimbursed expenses.
 I agree to notify The University of Akron immediately of any change in tax dependency status.
 I understand that if I had previously certified my same sex domestic partner and/or his or her children as tax dependents, I may be liable for taxes due to changing the tax status.